 The capital of Uganda is Kampala.
 There are approximately 40 million people living here.
 The official language of Uganda is English with Luganda also widely spoken.
 The majority of Ugandans practice protestant Christianity.
-The time zone is 7 hours ahead of EST.

 Uganda is known for its scenic landscapes and diverse wildlife.
 When visiting, one should take a trip to Bwindi Impenetrable National Park.
 This mountainous park is home to the critically endangered mountain gorilla which feed on roots, leaves, and fruits from the biodiverse flora in the park.
 Also of interest is Murchison Falls National Park, known for its breathtaking waterfall.
 Here visitors can see elephants, hippos, chimpanzees, and the rare shorebill stork.
 History buffs would enjoy a gallery walk in the Uganda Museum located in the nation’s capital of Kampala.
 The museum is home to ethnological exhibits, natural-history and Ugandan heritage and culture.

 Seeing most of Africa prior to visiting Rwanda was eye-opening, given the progress Rwanda has made since the Tutsi genocide of 1 million people in 1994, only 25 years ago.
-Viewing Uganda through that lens was poignant.
+Viewing Uganda in 2019 through that same lens was poignant.
 Uganda has so much, yet so little.
 It has oil, minerals, lots of freshwater, enormous lakes (Lake Victoria) serving as the source of the White Nile, and incredible tourism possibilities with half of the world’s gorilla population and all the big five (elephant, Buffalo, rhino, leopard, lion).
 Ugandans often compare themselves to their southern neighbors, and rightfully so.
 They under-perform as do most other African countries in comparison to Rwanda.

 Look, the bottom line is Rwanda’s leaders serve its citizens and sadly most other countries governments do not.
 As a result, Uganda’s transportation infrastructure, literacy rates, infant mortality, healthcare system, life expectancy and even their tourism offerings all pale in comparison to other better managed countries.
 They are so close—this country could be one of Africa’s power houses if it got its act together.